iPhone 14 leak would mean a really tough decision for users in September

 The iPhone 14 launch in (very likely) September already looks like it's got a talking point: Apple could well be about to split the power in the chips of its new iPhone series.

-This leak comes from respected leaker Ming-Chi Kuo, an analyst at TF International Securities.
+This leak comes from respected tech analyst Ming-Chi Kuo, from TF International Securities.
 His recent Tweet strongly suggests that the new iPhone 14 line-up - expected to include the iPhone 14, iPhone 14 Max, iPhone 14 Pro and iPhone 14 Pro Max - would be split down the middle.

 The first two models - the 14 and the Max - would have last year's A15 Bionic chipset inside, while the latter two Pro models would come with 2022's updated A16 Bionic, giving more context to the leak last year that the iPhone 14 might not be that much more powerful than the iPhone 13.